blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 This tutorial demonstrates integration methods used for joint analysis of host transcriptomic and microbiome data as described in _Priya et al. "Shared and disease-specific host gene-microbiome interactions across human diseases"_.

 ### 1. Sparse CCA
 Sparse Canonical Correlation Analysis (sparse CCA) identifies linear combination of subsets of variables from two datasets such that they are maximally correlated.
-We apply this approach to identify groups of host genes that associate with groups of microbial taxa as shown below.
+We will apply this approach to identify groups of host genes that are associated with groups of microbial taxa.

-Demo data for download:
-- gene expression data
-- microbiome data
+#### Directory structure

+Create a directory named _sparseCCA_tutorial_ at a relevant location on your computer.
+Place the Rscript _sparseCCA_tutorial.R_ in the directory.

 Link to script with all functions in sparse CCA tutorial

-Step 1: Read input data
+#### Step 1: Read input data

 ```R
 ## In Rstudio, find the path to the directory where the current script is located.